oxipay/oxipay-widgets/README.md

  <script id='oxipay-banner' src="more-info-small.js"></script>
 ```
 The script will bring in all of its CSS and dependencies, and register the button click events
+Guide: Installation guide is located at [http://docs.oxipay.com.au/](http://docs.oxipay.com.au/)
+Note: All of the views for widgets are located at main Oxipay Website